Zerryth/Mermaid/Authentication/AuthArchitectureInBotFramework/ChannelToBot/README.md

 ### **Verifying Tokens from Inbound Requests to Your Bot in the SDK**

 #### Higher Level View of Channel's Token Authentication in the Bot Framework SDK
-When a User at a Channel sends your Bot a message, the Bot Framework SDK validates the Token, to ensure the Channel's been authorized
+When a User at a Channel sends your Bot a message, the Bot Framework SDK validates the Token, to ensure the Channel's been authorized to communicate with the Bot first.

 ```mermaid
     sequenceDiagram